arndtupb/multitreat/README.md

 This all comes on top from what you already know from trr266/treat.
 Please refer to this repository for further details!
 However, please note that this repository is work in progress:

--   A Stata-specific MAKE file is in need of being written & therefore, you will have to run the .do-files manually (you could also consider the fake make part in 01_setup.do).
+-   A Stata-specific MAKE file is in need of being written; current work-around: fake it! running 01_setup_build.do will source all .dofiles (irrespective of changes!).

--   Currently, you need to copy your working directory into 01_setup.do.

 -   For additional issues, see [Issues](https://github.com/arndtupb/multitreat/issues)!